Columbia ISA

 In Transmit mode, the Bluetooth transmitter is plugged into non-Bluetooth devices such as TVs, PCs via AUX/RCA jack and transmits audio to Bluetooth headphones/speakers/soundbars; In Receive mode, the Bluetooth receiver can be connected to wired speaker/earphones to receive audio from smartphones via Bluetooth.
 Max distance is around 30 feet.
 Could need two because it can be switched to transmit mode or receive mode but not both.
 Going from PC to Bluetooth speaker or TV to Bluetooth headphones, you only need one, just to transmit.

-If your computer already has Bluetooth then you only need a receiver which outputs analog audio.
+If your computer already has Bluetooth then you may only need a Bluetooth receiver which outputs analog audio.

 Connect adapter to stereo system or powered speakers using RCA cables.